Purpose – Activity: Map Your Values

 Personal values are subjective and can vary.
 You might place a high value on art or humor, while others may value something else.
 A Value Words list (pdf) can help pinpoint your top values.

-In The Map Your Values exercise at Choosing Goals you think about what would add value to your life in different areas.
-The value words are the qualities that will most improve your life if increased.
+The value words I’m talking about are qualities that will most improve your life if increased.

 More ways to clarify values

 - The Pave Your Life Roadmap at Idea Sandbox is a great tool for clear purpose.

 - Core Values Assessment from “the Compound Effect” by Darren Hardy.

 - More resources at Clues to Purpose, Discover U Part Five, and Develop Character.

 This is one of the weekly activities for a Year of Personal Development.

 See more tools at the Brand and Purpose Toolkit